cmayron/Legal-Calculus/README.md

 - what must be preserved
 - what legal or procedural frame applies

-Here is a **clean, authoritative, publication‑ready addendum** you can paste **directly beneath your Startup Block** in the README.
-It is written to match the tone, structure, and ceremonial minimalism of your repo.

-No filler.
-No commentary.
-Just the module.

----

 Deep Research is a required analysis engine inside the Legal Calculus Environment System (LCES).
 It is activated alawys  when the user has: